 See here for a price list of sump removal services by stump size.

 What’s the best method?

-If you are after speed then rotting your tree stump is not the solution, you are best burning or getting a stump grinder in.
+If you are after speed then rotting your tree stump is not the solution, you are the best burning or getting a stump grinder in.

-If you are after easy and relatively fast, then I suggest you either burn the sump out, or use potassium nitrate to rot the stump quickly.
+If you are after easy and relatively fast, then I suggest you either burn the sump out or use potassium nitrate to rot the stump quickly.